 Dumbbell Bench Press

-The Dumbbell Bench Press is an exercise designed to strenghten the Chest muscles
+The Dumbbell Bench Press is an exercise designed to strengthen the Chest muscles

 The Bench Press also known as the Chest Press is probebly one of the best known strength exercises.
 This exercises is used to build up strength in the chest and triceps (although your front delt is one of the prime movers as well).
 There is a lot of room for variations with this exercise for both the resistance that you use and the posistion that you are in.